fw4spl-org/fw4spl-doc/SAD/SDM-SAD-SigSlot.rst

 HasSlots
 ~~~~~~~~

-The class ``HasSlots`` proposes a mapping between a key (string defining the slot name)
+The class ``HasSlots`` offers mapping between a key (string defining the slot name)
-and a slot. ``HasSlots`` allows to manage many slots due to a map.
+and a slot. ``HasSlots`` allows the management of many slots using a map.
 To use
-this helper in a class, the class must inherit from ``HasSlots`` and it must register the slots
+this helper in a class, the class must inherit from ``HasSlots`` and must register the slots
 in the constructor:

 .. code:: c++